 Redness that gets worse or swelling around the site.

 Drainage from the site where the needle was placed.

 Who to Call

-After-hours, nights, weekends and holidays, call: (608) 263-6400.
-Please ask for the radiology resident on-call.
+After hours, nights, weekends, and holidays, please call (608) 263-6400 and ask for the radiology resident on-call.
 Leave your name and phone number with area code.
 The doctor will call you back.

 If you live out of the area, please call 1-800-323-8942.